 "Truly, it's much softer and more flattering than any highlighting/illuminating product I've tried—and as you know, I've tried a lot!"
 My mom emphasized to me in her email.
 "It really, really works and looks truly beautiful."
-(Okay, mom, you have our attention!)
+(Okay, mom, you have our attention!).

-"What you do is put some moisturizer on the back of your hand and then take a highlighting stick (I've used both the Clinique Chubby Stick Sculpting Highlight ($23) and the Wet n Wild, which is less expensive—both have worked equally well), and rub it into the moisturizer.
+"What you do is put some moisturizer on the back of your hand and then take a highlighting stick (I've used both the Clinique Chubby Stick Sculpting Highlight ($27) and the Wet n Wild, which is less expensive—both have worked equally well), and rub it into the moisturizer.

 So here's what I've learned: Mom really does always know best.
-The next time I put on makeup, I took a pea-size amount of my favorite moisturizer (the same one I applied prior to my foundation), and rubbed my newly purchased Wet n Wild stick all up on it.
+The next time I put on makeup, I took a pea-size amount of my favorite moisturizer (the same one I applied prior to my foundation) and rubbed my newly purchased Wet n Wild stick all up on it.
 But then I balked.
 Wait, was I supposed to rub the stick with the moisturizer directly onto my skin?
 Or should touch my finger to it and then massage it in?
 After a quick text to my dad (who, unfortunately for him, often has to mediate beauty talk between my mom and me), I had my answer: "Mom says after she applies her foundation, she puts the moisturizer on the tip of her finger and then rubs it on the highlighter stick and then applies it.
 For moisturizer, she uses Clinique's 72-hour formula."
 First of all, bless that man.
 And second, ah!
 The woman is honing her skills!

 So with my stick adrip with moisturizer, I took my finger, tapped it on the tip, and nervously began spreading it on top of my cheekbones and eventually up to my temples and brow bone.
 Then, I repeated the process so I could lightly hit my other favorite spots to highlight: my chin, my Cupid's bow, and the bridge of my nose.

-This is my mom's holy-grail moisturizer (a cool, gel-cream hybrid boasting loads of hyaluronic acid), and considering she has better skin than I do, it best become yours too.
+This is my mom's holy-grail moisturizer (a cool, gel-cream hybrid boasting loads of hyaluronic acid), and considering she has better skin than I do, it best become yours, too.

-A great option for the dehydrating tendencies of summer, this plumping, hydration-packed cream from Sunday Riley has made its way into my regular routine and instantly makes skin feel 100 times better than it did pre-application.
+A great option for the dehydrating tendencies of summer, this plumping, hydration-packed cream from Sunday Riley has made its way into my routine and instantly makes skin feel 100 times better than it did pre-application.
 Thanks, hyaluronic acid, papaya enzymes, and tamarind extract!

-I could talk about this luminizing SPF until I'm pink in the face—just kidding, because this color-neutralizing skin protectant would never let that happen.
+I could talk about this luminizing SPF until I'm pink in the face—just kidding because this color-neutralizing skin protectant would never let that happen.
 I wear it as a moisturizer, sunscreen, primer… the list goes on.
-And of course, when I combine it with the Wet n Wild MegaGlo Highlighter, the result is magical.
+And, of course, when I combine it with the Wet n Wild MegaGlo Highlighter, the result is magical.

 So this is brilliant: one part glow-inducing liquid, one part stick highlighter (simply twist off the top).
-Both Editorial Director Faith Xue and I are partial to this luminizing stick from Wander Beauty.
+Both previous Editorial Director Faith Xue and I are partial to this luminizing stick from Wander Beauty.